 A writer should not look inside, but outside, at external sources, stories, events, and emotions.

 If you’re offended that I’d suggest you “steal” ideas, please get over it.
-You’re already a thief, you just don’t know it yet.
+You’re already a thief — you just don’t know it.

 1. The modern media is a torrent of ideas

-What took our writing ancestors days and weeks to research and learn, takes us mere moments.
+What used to take days and weeks to research and learn, can take us mere moments.

-In fact, the only problem we have now is one of finding trusted curators.
+In fact, the only problem we have now is finding trusted curators.
 We need to develop self-discipline and discernment in seeking out correct information from reliable sources.

 There is no drought of ideas.

 Are you wasting it or harnessing it?
-You don’t need to go to the moon, the crossroads will do just fine for our purposes.
+You don’t need to go to the moon; the crossroads will do just fine.

 So use it.
 Don’t let it use you.